 Pubs are the ultimate social environments, attracting customers of all ages!
 So the more you do to establish your pub as a great place to eat, drink and socialise, the more profitable your business will be!

-And with more and more people eating out, it goes without saying that factoring food into your business offering is ultimate way to maximise profits.
+And with more and more people eating out, it goes without saying that factoring food into your business offering is the ultimate way to maximise profits.